blockchainamm/Egyptian_scale_synthesizer/README.md

 This python script emulates a Egyptian scale synthesizer

-The frequencies in Hz of ascending notes for C4 in the Egyptian scale\
+The frequencies in Hz of ascending notes for C4 as root note in the Egyptian scale\
 261.6256\
 293.6648\
 349.2282\